Ad Noctum: Chapter 7

 “It’s just getting interesting,” Rush replied.

 “I’m taking point,” Telford murmured.
-“Form up, and let’s keep it tight.
+“Form up and keep it tight.
 Rush, you’ve got our six.”

 Caught between Telford and Rush, with no choice but to go on or face the darkness of the return journey alone, Volker readjusted his grip on his flashlight and stayed close on Telford’s heels as they advanced deeper into the refinery.